chelseapower/chelseapower.github.io/_posts/2019-11-10-using_histograms_to_problem_solve.markdown

 ![Histogram2](http://drive.google.com/uc?export=view&id=1HRp4RZduX9Mit0FSfp_jiOtkYqCuRcw0)

-Now these distributions look the best out of all!
+These distributions look the best of all!

-The key thing to remember about histograms is that even though they look like a bar chart, they only plot the frequency of occurrences for continuous data that has been divided into classes or bins.
+The key thing to remember about histograms is that even though they look like a bar chart, they can only plot the frequency of occurrences for **continuous data** that has been divided into classes or bins.
 Bar charts on the other hand can be used to represent a number of other types of variables.

+So in conclusion, histograms are very valuable to use and I recommend including them in every data science project.
+However, they do have limitations that are based on the type of data you are trying to model.